 Pre-existing Conditions

 Declaring pre-existing medical conditions is essential for winter sports cover.
-Conditions affecting mobility, balance, or cardiovascular fitness are particularly relevant for skiing.
-Failing to disclose conditions can void claims for ski-related injuries.
+Conditions affecting mobility, balance, or cardiovascular fitness are especially relevant for skiing.
+Failing to disclose conditions can void claims for any ski-related injuries.

 👤

 Premiums increase with age due to higher injury risk and longer recovery times.
 Travellers over 65 will pay more for winter sports cover.
-Some providers have maximum age limits for ski cover, particularly for off-piste activities.
+Some providers impose age limits for ski cover, particularly for off-piste activities.

 🎒